smooth-sail/.github/profile/README.md

 - Attributes are what describe a user and can be three data types: string, numbers, or booleans.
 These are made up of name and a data type.
   - used to make rules and are reusable
+  - Attribute examples:
+    - Email string
+    - Age number
-  - Attribute ex: Email string, Age number, Beta tester boolean
+    - Beta tester boolean
 - Rules are a combination of attribute, operator, and value that get evaluated to place a user in a segment
   - operator examples: =, >, <, <=, >=, contains, does not contain, is, is not, exists, does not exist
-  - Rule example:
+  - Rule examples:
     - Email contains @gmail.com
     - Age > 18
     - Beta tester is true